MarvelBoy047/DeepLearning-_based_peripheral_controllor/README.md

 ## Virtual Keyboard with Hand Tracking

 This project implements a virtual keyboard controlled by hand gestures using a webcam.
-Users can interact with the virtual keyboard by hovering their index finger over the keys, and perform various actions such as typing, deleting, and pressing special keys.
+Users can interact with the virtual keyboard by hovering their index finger over the keys and performing various actions such as typing, deleting, and pressing special keys.

 ### Setup Instructions